tidyverse/haven/README.md

 * Are [tibbles](http://github.com/hadley/tibble), which have a better print method for very long and very wide files.

-* Translate value labels into a new `labelled()` class, which preserve the original semantics and can easily coerced to factors with `as_factor()`.
+* Translate value labels into a new `labelled()` class, which preserves the original semantics and can easily be coerced to factors with `as_factor()`.
   Special missing values are preserved.
 See `vignette("semantics")` for more details.

-* Date/times are converted to R date/time classes.
+* Dates and times are converted to R date/time classes.
 Character vectors are not converted to factors.

 ## Installation